akinsho/toggleterm.nvim/README.md

 cmd("ToggleTermTab", function(opts) toggleterm.toggle_command(opts.args, strategies["by_tabpage"]()) end, {})
 ```

-The table `require'toggleterm'.toggle_strategies` provides a set of utility
+The table `require'toggleterm'.strategies` provides a set of utility
 functions that can be used to extract terminal IDs based on the current
 context, and is useful for implementing custom smart-toggle commands as above.
 See their implementation for inspiration on how to write your own smart-toggle